 Identity theft is one of the fastest growing crimes in America.
 But what exactly is identity theft?

 Identity theft is when a person steals someone else’s personal information and uses it without their permission for personal gain which is a crime.

 Identity theft can strike anyone, anytime, anywhere—even your children.
 That’s why it’s so important to learn about the different ways’ identity theft can occur so you can proactively guard yourself against the unthinkable.

-Why Invest in Identity Theft Protection?
+Why Identity Theft Protection?